georgelgore/sample-weather-app/README.md

 ## Weather App
 This app was created using React, and SemanticUI.
-To run, enter 'npm install' and 'npm start' in the terminal
+To run, enter 'npm install' and 'npm start' in the terminal.